 Students are evaluated during and at the conclusion of each course.
 Grades are based on performance on quizzes, tests, assignments, papers, presentations, projects, class participation and other types of activities as specified in the course syllabi.
 The grading scale is included in course syllabi.
 Failure to satisfactorily complete course work (i.e., overall GPA < 3.0) will result in the student being placed on academic probation and may delay entering the full-time internship component of the program.
 Failure to raise the total GPA to 3.0 or above during the following semester may result in suspension, which would include loss of the opportunity to complete the supervised practice component of the program (i.e., dietetic internship).
 As per the course syllabi, students must earn a grade of “B” or better in DIE 6241 and 6242 in order to progress to the full-time internship component of the program.
 All pre-internship experiences associated with formal courses must be completed satisfactorily in order to progress to the next semester.

-All MS-DI students must complete a computer-based “mock” registration examination that is administered during the last semester of the program.
+All MS-DI students must complete a computer-based “mock” registration examination that is administered during the final semester of the program.
 This serves as the final exam required for the Master of Science non-thesis degree and for completion of the Dietetic Internship.
 All students enrolled in the MS-DI program are required to take and pass this exam (i.e., score of 70% or greater) as part of the requirements for graduation and issuance of the Verification Statement.
 Students who do not achieve a passing score on the first attempt will be given the opportunity to retake the exam.
 To allow time for preparation, the repeat exam will be scheduled a minimum of two weeks after the first test date.
 A copy of each student’s exam score will be placed in his/her permanent record.
 The score also is used in part to determine the final grade for DIE 6516.